Mental Health Blogs

 Yes, I actually make an effort to make sure that something happens every week.
 Yes, sometimes I even put it on my calendar.
 Because then I hold myself to it.
 Because then I don’t let myself off the hook by saying that I don’t feel well or that I don’t feel like it.
 I never feel like it.
 That’s no excuse.

-Because when it comes down to it, going out with friends is helpful even if you don’t feel like it.
-Their normalcy, their happiness, their not-being-in-your-headedness is infectious.
-They will help you just be being across the table sipping a latter or nibbling at strips of bacon.
+Because when it comes down to it, socializing is helpful even if bipolar makes you not feel like it.
+My friends' normalcy, their happiness, their not-being-in-your-headedness is infectious.
+They will help you just be being across the table sipping a latte or nibbling at strips of bacon.
 And even though your illness will lie, and tell you not to go, it’s important to know the truth – friendships help.
 Socialization helps.
 Even if you need an Outlook calendar to accomplish it.

 You can find Natasha Tracy on Facebook or GooglePlus or @Natasha_Tracy on Twitter.